Scranton Library Art Walking Tour

 On your way back to the North/parking lot entrance, look down the small hallway to the left to view Artwork 43, the final artwork in the Katz Collection at the Scranton Library.

-43) Mela Lyman – Typewriter 21, 1981
+43) MELA LYMAN – Typewriter 21, 1981

 Mela Lyman has had work in more than 40 exhibitions in museums and galleries nationally and has been reviewed in ARTFORUM, Art New England, and New Art Examiner, among other magazines and newspapers.
 She received a Diploma from the School of the Museum of Fine Arts (1978) and a BFA from SMFA at Tufts (1979).
 She has won numerous awards from organizations such as the National Endowment for the Arts and the Artists Foundation, Massachusetts.
 Lyman has been described as “a virile draftsperson with an architectonic command of space.”